All tourist information about Siena

 By plane

-The nearest airports are Pisa's Galileo Galilei and Peretola Airport in Florence
+The nearest airports are Pisa's "Galileo Galilei" and Peretola Airport at Florence.

-From these two cities, you can reach Siena by train.
+From these two cities you can reach Siena by train.

 By bus